dennybiasiolli/django-reversion-rest-framework/README.md

     # ...
 ```

-Then if your endpoint exposes on the url `/my-models/` you can get the history
+Then if your endpoint exposes on the url `/my-models/` you can get

-of a record using `my-models/<pk>/history/`.
+- the history of a record using `my-models/<pk>/history/`

+- all deleted records (ordered by date_created descending) using `my-models/deleted/`

 ### Customizing the VersionSerializer